 Citizen Task Forces on Deer

-The Department of Environmental Conservation (DEC) has used Citizen Task Forces to assist in making deer management decisions in New York State for more than a decade.
-The use of Task Forces have been part of a major effort to involve New Yorkers in the process of determining appropriate deer population sizes.
-Citizen Task Forces on deer management have proven to be a very successful application of this concept.
+The Department of Environmental Conservation (DEC) has used Citizen Task Forces (CTFs) to assist in making deer management decisions in New York State since 1990.
+The use of Task Forces has been part of a major effort to involve New Yorkers in the process of determining appropriate deer population sizes.

-At the conclusion of the first meeting, each task force member is asked to contact as many people as practical from their stakeholder group in order that they may gain an accurate perspective of their groups opinion of the deer population within the WMU.
-A second meeting is usually scheduled about a month later.
-At the second meeting, each task force member is asked to share their interest's perspective with the rest of the task force.
-The task force members are encouraged to freely discuss the costs and benefits of various deer population levels.
-Ultimately, it is hoped that the group will reach agreement and arrive at a consensus recommendation for a deer population level best suited for their particular WMU.
-This process involves a great deal of discussion, negotiation and compromise on the part of the individual members.
-Occasionally, a third meeting is necessary before agreement is reached.
+At the first of usually two meetings, a DEC deer biologist provided background information on deer biology and management history in the WMU.
+Each task force member was asked to contact as many people as practical from their stakeholder group in order that they might gain an accurate perspective on their group's opinion of the deer population within the WMU.
+At the second meeting a few weeks later, each task force member was asked to share their interest group's perspective, and members were encouraged to freely discuss the costs and benefits of various deer population levels.
+Ultimately, the task force strived to reach agreement and arrive at a consensus recommendation for a deer population level best suited for their particular WMU.
+This process involved a great deal of discussion, negotiation and compromise on the part of the individual members.

-A table showing the results of task force efforts to date is attached.
+See a table showing the results of task force efforts to date.